innocenzi/LeagueReplayParser/README.md

 ### Example code

-As an example, this code will display some data from a the first available replay file as well as the stats from the wining team.
+As an example, this code will display some data from the first available replay file as well as the stats from the wining team.

 ```csharp
 League league = new League(League.DefaultRiotDirectory);